 Under EPA rules, each year MWRA and your local water department must test tap water in a sample of homes that are likely to have high lead levels.
 These are usually homes with lead service lines or lead solder.
-The EPA rule requires that 9 out of 10, or 90%, of the sampled homes must have lead levels below the Action Level of 15 parts per billion (ppb).
+The EPA rule requires that 9 out of 10. or 90%, of the sampled homes must have lead levels below the Action Level of 15 parts per billion (ppb).

-> All results over the past eight years have been below the EPA standard.
+All results are for the MWRA system.
+All 16 sampling rounds over the past eight years have been below the EPA standard.
 Results for the 454 samples taken in September 2011 are shown in the table.
 9 out of 10 houses were below 7 ppb, which is below the Action Level of 15 ppb.
-Only one community had more than one home test above the Action Level for lead.
-If you live in this community, your town letter will provide you with more information.
+Additional local data is on page 4.